 In fact, what we are actually asking for in these instances is tea tea (haha), tea tea latte or tea latte.
 What we should be asking for is masala chai, masala chai latte or masala latte.

-There are a four spices that are common in most Indian spiced tea recipes:
+Spices: there are four spices that are common in most Indian spiced tea recipes:

 - cinnamon